-Who else knocks back a pre-workout to power through a 6am sweat sesh?
+Who else knocks back a pre-workout supplement to power through a 6am sweat sesh?
 We feel ya.
 Or maybe you’re more of a post-shift pre-workout drinker, relying on a kick of caffeine to see you through your evening workout.
 The fact of the matter is, many of us consume pre-workout on the reg – some of us take the stuff every single session!
-But, is it all that good for us and should we really be relying on it to smash our goals?
+But, is it all that good for us and should we really be taking pre-workout supplements to smash our goals?

 Well, you’re about to find out!
-Read on to find out the pros and cons of this popular supp, as well as when’s best to take it – spoiler: definitely not before bed.
+Read on to find out the pros and cons of this popular supplement, as well as when’s best to take it – spoiler: definitely not before bed.

-Pre-workout supplements are designed to give a sudden boost of energy and increased focus.
-Like our 50 Calibre supplement, most pre-workouts are available in powder form that you then mix with water.
+Many of you ask, "what does pre workout do?", well, pre-workout supplements, such as drinks or powders, are designed to give a sudden boost of energy and increased focus.
+Like our 50 Calibre pre workout powder, most pre-workouts are available in powder form.
+To drink, simply mix the pre workout powder with water.
 Key ingredients often include caffeine, beta alanine, amino acids and creatine.

-As the name suggests, you should consume pre-workout before exercise – usually around 20-30 minutes prior.
+As the name suggests, the best time to take pre-workout is before exercise – usually around 20-30 minutes prior.
 For those who prefer to pump in the evenings, be careful how late you consume your pre-workout; if you’re planning on taking it a few hours before getting some shut eye, then think again.
 Taking pre-workouts too close to bedtime can disrupt your sleep and wreak havoc with your routine– not great when the sole purpose of taking the stuff is for energy!
 To be on the safe side, always refer to the packaging to find out how and when to consume your pre-workout.

 Hit a plateau at the gym?
 Lacking motivation?
-Well, downing a pre-workout before your session could improve your performance, helping you to secure that final rep or last that extra mile.
-Amino acid, beta alanine, is a pre-workout staple and is famed for it’s ability to increase performance.
-Numerous studies have shown that beta alanine can reduce fatigue during intense exercise, improving endurance and increasing muscle growth.
+Well, downing a pre-exercise energy booster before your session could help to improve your performance, helping you to secure that final rep or last that extra mile.
+Amino acid, beta-alanine, is a pre-workout staple and is famed for its the ability to increase performance.
+Numerous studies have shown that beta-alanine can reduce fatigue during intense exercise, improving endurance and increasing muscle growth.

 From the gym social butterfly who exercises his jaw more than his biceps to the never-ending list of things you’d rather be doing than, well, working out, it’s not unusual to get distracted when trying to stay fit.
 Believe it or not, draining a pre-workout before your sesh could keep you on track, increasing your focus and determination.
-Packed with fast acting caffeine, pre-workouts are perfect for those days where your concentration is lagging.
+Packed with fast-acting caffeine, pre-workout drinks are perfect for those days where your concentration is lagging.

 This varies between pre-workouts but many are filled with additional vitamins and minerals, making sure your body is fuelled and focused.
 The Grenade® 50 Calibre pre-workout includes additional BCAAs for anti-catabolic support, citrulline malate, the most proven NO-boosting amino acid, and numerous other effective ingredients to support muscle blood flow.

-So, when you’re next lagging or fighting to focus, perk yourself up with a pre-workout and you’re sure to notice a difference in your training.
-Just remember, don’t over-do it and choose your supps wisely (our 50 Calibre pre-workout is worth a try, even if we do say so ourselves).
+So, do pre workout supplements work?
+Are they worth it?
+Next time you're lagging or fighting to focus, perk yourself up with a pre workout and you’re sure to notice a difference in your training.
+Just remember, don’t over-do it and choose your supps wisely (our 50 Calibre pre-workout supplement is worth a try, even if we do say so ourselves).
+Or click here to browse out full range of gym supplements.

 Looking for some workout inspo to burn your new pre-workout fuelled energy?
 Head over to our blog to find out 4 reasons why circuit training could be for you and discover the benefits of popular workout kickboxing.